Okay, I Lied

 But mostly you.
 Let’s talk about the Earth first, though, okay?

 Now where were we?
 Oh yeah, I’m not against swag.
 It’s pretty great stuff (mostly).
 And I actually use my tote bags, so there’s that.
-But have we let Earth Day become a PR opportunity for companies to tell us how much they care?
-And if so, do we believe them?
-One more question: Is there some wisdom in the old Cree Indian proverb, which says that:
+But sometimes Earth Day feels like nothing more than a PR opportunity for companies who want to tell us how much they care.
+Do we believe them – and more importantly, should we?
+Here’s my take:

 Earth Day Is Not About . . .

-Corporations and government convincing us they care, it’s about us telling them we do!
+Corporations convincing us they care, it’s about us telling them we do!
 It always has been.

 And we all know what happened next: Nelson’s ‘teach-in’ spread quickly, and 20 million Americans — one in five Americans at that point — took to the streets to demand change.
-The first Earth Day, held in 1970, was loud, raucous, and purposeful.¹ (emphasis mine)
+The first Earth Day, held in 1970, was loud, raucous, and purposeful.” (source, emphasis mine)

 If you think about it, what they accomplished is basically like winning a Nintendo championship with two broken thumbs.
 They had no internet to distribute information, no cell phones to coordinate protests and upload press photos in real time, no voice.
 But they did it anyway, and so can we.